CVE monitoring

 Connection to Infrastructure Watch and repo review

 CVE monitoring is not an isolated channel, it is part of continuous technical oversight.
-We always rate a vulnerability in the context of your infrastructure and your code, not just as an entry in a database.
+I always rate a vulnerability in the context of your infrastructure and your code, not just as an entry in a database.

 05